So what happened?

 Baker is a revelation as the leading juvenile in “A Touch of Genius,” Broadway’s latest musical hit.
 The critics gave him rave notices and, as a result, he has received special offers to return to radio—in a serious drama.
 He is about to sign for a weekly half-hour show over a national network, one combining his talents as a singer and narrator.

-Baker isn’t being altogether forthright when he said “No offers were in sight” when he quit the Benny show.
-Even if it were true he was under contract to Mervyn LeRoy Productions, as each Benny broadcast reminded listeners, and LeRoy certainly wouldn’t let him sit idle.
+The story is incorrect to claim Baker had no offers in sight when he quit the Benny show.
+He was under contract to Mervyn LeRoy Productions, as each Benny broadcast reminded listeners, and LeRoy certainly wouldn’t let him sit idle.
 Not only was he on screens in ‘The Mikado’ in an unjerk-like performance praised by critics, he was also pulling down good cash every Wednesday night as the vocalist on ‘The Texaco Star Theatre,’ starring Ken Murray.
+He was already doing the show when he was on with Benny.
 In fact, one syndicated newspaper columnist suggested on the day he missed the Benny show in Waukegan that “Texaco would like to have Kenny Baker’s services exclusively.”
 And that’s exactly what happened.
-By July 15, newspapers reported Baker’s exclusive contract and that Jack was looking for a new vocalist.
+By July 15, newspapers reported Baker’s exclusive contract and that Jack was looking for a new vocalist, though he made an unsuccessful move to try to keep him.

 Fans who prefer not to do research have suggested Fred Allen somehow enticed his phoney feuder’s singer away, but Allen didn’t join the ‘Texaco Star Theatre’ until 1940.
 In a way, Fred joined Kenny’s show.